Yes, we have these awesome Vegan Meyer Lemon Bars for you today but… could you help us out with an issue we’re dealing with?

 - Bake at 325F for about 30-33 minutes or until lightly golden.
 Set aside to cool completely

 - In the meantime, prepare the lemon curd.
-Combine coconut milk, lemon juice, maple syrup, corn starch and salt in a small sauce pan and whisk well.
+Combine coconut milk, lemon juice, maple syrup, corn starch, turmeric and salt in a small sauce pan and whisk well.
 Place the saucepan on the stove over medium heat and cook until it thickens ( this should take about 5-6 minutes), whisking often

 - Remove from heat and whisk in confectioners' sugar, coconut oil and vanilla extract.
 Set aside to cool, about 10 minutes